ishan28mkip/turtleBlocks3DProto/README.md

 List of Variables that can be modified
 ---------------------------------------
-1. 'positionStepX' : Changes the step value for the cursor movement along X axis '(Pixels)'.
+1. `positionStepX` : Changes the step value for the cursor movement along X axis `(Pixels)`.
-1. 'positionStepY' : Changes the step value for the cursor movement along Y axis '(Pixels)'.
+1. `positionStepY` : Changes the step value for the cursor movement along Y axis `(Pixels)`.
-1. 'positionStepZ' : Changes the step value for the cursor movement along Z axis '(Pixels)'.
+1. `positionStepZ` : Changes the step value for the cursor movement along Z axis `(Pixels)`.
-1. 'rotationStepRoll' : Changes the step rotation value of the roll. '(Degrees)'
+1. `rotationStepRoll` : Changes the step rotation value of the roll. `(Degrees)`
-1. 'rotationStepPitch' : Changes the step rotation value of the pitch. '(Degrees)'
+1. `rotationStepPitch` : Changes the step rotation value of the pitch. `(Degrees)`
-1. 'rotationStepYaw' : Changes the step rotation value of the yaw. '(Degrees)'
+1. `rotationStepYaw` : Changes the step rotation value of the yaw. `(Degrees)`

 List of Supported Commands
 --------------------------

-1. `shiftCursorPositionX(direction)` ; Move `positionStepX` distance about its x axis direction. direction '1' would be positive x axis, '-1' would be negative x axis.
+1. `shiftCursorPositionX(direction)` ; Move `positionStepX` distance about its x axis direction. direction `1` would be positive x axis, `-1` would be negative x axis.
 Similar commands exist for Y & Z axis.
-1. 'setRoll(degree)' ; Specify the value of roll in 'degrees'.
+1. `setRoll(degree)` ; Specify the value of roll in `degrees`.
 Similar commands exist for setting Pitch, Yaw.
-1. 'rotateRoll(degree)' ; Roll the cursor/object 'rotationStepRoll' degree.
+1. `rotateRoll(degree)` ; Roll the cursor/object `rotationStepRoll` degree.
 Similar commands exist for incrementing or decrementing the Pitch and Yaw.
-1. 'CreateCurrentObjectAtCursor' ; inserts the current block (material & geometry) selected at the centre and in the orientation of the cursor.
+1. `CreateCurrentObjectAtCursor` ; inserts the current block (material & geometry) selected at the centre and in the orientation of the cursor.

 Examples
 --------